Modi's Indian election bandwagon rolling as he picks up allies

-NEW DELHI (Reuters) - Opposition challenger Narendra Modi’s hunt for allies to emerge from India’s April-May election with a coalition large enough to rule is gaining momentum, with regional politicians flocking to team up with his Hindu nationalist Bharatiya Janata Party (BJP).
+NEW DELHI, March 11 (Reuters) - Opposition challenger Narendra Modi’s hunt for allies to emerge from India’s April-May election with a coalition large enough to rule is gaining momentum, with regional politicians flocking to team up with his Hindu nationalist Bharatiya Janata Party (BJP).

 A trickle of electoral pacts that began with a tie-up in the eastern battleground state of Bihar has grown to a rush since the weekend.
 “Foes flock to Pied Piper Modi,” read a headline in the Mail Today newspaper on Tuesday.